LjeNuiN-OSU-Coursework/translation-service/README.md

 * send a POST request to PORT/translate

-* you can refer to the 'test.http' file to see what the request needs to look like
+* you can refer to the `test.http` file to see what the request needs to look like